Sonnet 405

 As darkness settled slowly on the land

-A ghostly moon arose in sallowed white
+A ghostly moon arose in ashen white

-And blackness deep no light could countermand
+And blackness deep no haloed light could stand,

 Encircled flames that flickered in the night.